We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In cases of H. pylori infection, doctors will usually recommend antibiotics as a primary treatment.
 This can involve one or more drugs, and treatment could take a few weeks.

-Regardless of the cause, doctors are likely to recommend prescription or over-the-counter (OTC) drugs to reduce acid production in the stomach and promote healing.
+Regardless of the cause, doctors are likely to recommend prescription or over-the-counter (OTC) drugs to

 Some OTC acid blockers may help reduce acid in the digestive tract, and doctors often prescribe proton pump inhibitors (PPIs).
 PPIs work by blocking the cells that produce acid.